swaldy/smart_pixels_BDT/README.md

 The steps below describe how to run scripts when working on LPC CAF resources.
 Guide on how to set up LPC with eos is found here: https://www.uscms.org/uscms_at_work/physics/computing/getstarted/uaf.shtml

 ## Step 0: set up
-If needed, move any files from CERN eos to FNAL eos (must have up to date grid cert! ikf you need to renew go here: https://ca.cern.ch/ca/user/Request.aspx?template=ee2user)
+If needed, move any files from CERN eos to FNAL eos (must have up to date grid cert! if you need to renew go here: https://ca.cern.ch/ca/user/Request.aspx?template=ee2user)
 ...
 ```
 scp /path/on/your/laptop/YourCert.p12 user@cmslpc-el9.fnal.gov:~/.globus/usercred.p12